mmlacak/crochess/docs/source/libcc/ccgame.rst

     Function returns next game status, based on current player resignation.

-    Linked list of performed moves will be empty.
-If necessary, it can be populated once newly allocated game is returned.

     :param status: Initial game status.
     :param ve: Variant to play.